oracle/opengrok/Project-groups.md

 ### Listing

 Groups are displayed in accordion on the main page, accordion can be expanded to see all subgroups and repositories in that group.
-It is neccessary to mention that in the accordion there are only repositories, i. e. projects with repository information.
+It is necessary to mention that in the accordion there are only repositories, i. e. projects with repository information.

 If no group matches the project the special section 'Other' is maintained with all such projects and repositories.